At DigInVT, we believe every day should be Mother’s Day, but we also know that this year, May 12th is the "official" day.

 Sign her up for a baking class at King Arthur Flour in Norwich or check out the cooking classes at Richmond Community Kitchen.
 The Kitchen at the Store in the Mad River Valley is a great place to go shopping and take cooking class.

-Art and Vermont wine?
+Vermont wine?
 Yes, please.

 Save the best for last...